thomas051083/psd-psw/_events/2_pst-exhibition.md

 This year, a unique and different Public Sector Transformation Exhibition inspires you to imagine both ideal and potential services for Singaporeans by bringing you through everyday questions and issues across their minds at key moments in their lives.
 <br>
 <br>
-Don’t miss out on this opportunity to connect and create with old friends across agencies, meet energised and like-minded officers, as well as to stay updated with the latest mass initiatives from the public service!
+Don’t miss out on this opportunity to connect and create with old friends across agencies, meet energised and like-minded officers, as well as to stay updated with the latest mass initiatives from the Public Service!
 <br>
 <br>
 <br>